new chase ink card art

 Chase Ink Business Preferred Credit Card

-These points can be transferred to a range of Ultimate Rewards partners like United and Hyatt at a 1:1 ratio or spent in the Ultimate Rewards portal on travel with a value of 1.25 cents per point.
+These points can be transferred to a range of Ultimate Rewards partners like United and Hyatt at a 1:1 ratio or spent in Chase Travel(SM) on travel with a value of 1.25 cents per point.
 Also provides complimentary cell phone insurance if you pay your monthly bill with the card. $95 annual fee waived the first year.

 Learn More